-Strategic Initiative Institutional Expectations Does Not Meet Meets Part IV: Planning - - Rubric Trends The program does not identify major trends, or the plans are not supported by the data and information provided.
+Strategic Initiative Instit utional Expectations Does Not Meet Meets Part IV: Planning - Rubric Trends The program does not identify major trends, or the plans are not supported by the data and information provided.
 The program identifies and describes major trends in the field.
 Program addresses how trends will affect enrollment and planning.
 Provide data or research from the field for support.
 Accomplishments The program does not incorporate accomplishments and strengths into planning.
 The program incorporates substantial accomplishments and strengths into planning.

-Challenges The program does not incorporate The program incorporates weaknesses and weaknesses and challenges into challenges into planning. planning.
+Challenges The program does not incorporate weaknesses and challenges into planning.
+The program incorporates weaknesses and challenges into planning.